-Because of limitations stated in Google's Terms of Service on what client-identifying credentials may be included with open source desktop applications, it is not possible for neurotic to supply users with an essential file needed for Google Drive access1.
+Because of limitations stated in Google's Terms of Service on what client-identifying credentials may be included with open source desktop applications, it is not possible for neurotic to supply users with an essential file needed for Google Drive access.
 This file is called the client secret file, and you will need to generate one yourself.
 The instructions in this section will walk you through this one-time process.
-This is a normal part of setting up PyDrive2, the library neurotic uses for this feature2.

-The file produced by following these steps, client_secret.json, does not provide access to your Google account, so your account is not compromised if the file falls into the "wrong hands".
-However, it does identify you to
+The file produced by following these steps, client\secret.json, does not provide access to your Google account, so your account is not compromised if the file falls into the wrong hands.
+However, it does identify you to Google as the creator of that file whenever neurotic uses it to download files; for this reason, you are discouraged from distributing this file to others, as abuse of it could cause Google to invalidate it and sanction your account.

-1 See this StackOverflow question for an informal discussion.
+&lt;sup>1 See this StackOverflow question for an informal discussion.